 Injury Attorneys | Restoring LivesTM

 Transvaginal mesh is a surgical mesh implanted through the vagina to repair weakened or damaged tissue, including pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
-The intent was to use the mesh to support organs in the pelvic region, but have been found to cause painful and dangerous side effects.
+The intent was to use the mesh to support organs in the pelvic region, but transvaginal mesh has been found to cause painful and dangerous side effects.

-According to the FDA, the most frequent complications included:
+According to the FDA, the most frequent complications included the following: